xrenata/datagoose/README.md

 - Auto or manual save, for who wants better performance.
 - Easy to use database.
 Created for everyone.
 - Rich options. includes hash keys, database path, garbage leak option and more.
+- Auto backup
 - Can be dumped, also can load a data from JSON file.
   - `<Datagoose>.load()`
   - `<Datagoose>.dump()`

-# Update (1.1.0)
+# Update (1.2.0)
-- Performance increased
-- Added regex support.
-- Added options.
-- Copy methods.
-- Sort method.
+- Fixed folder bug
-- Garbage data find & clear.
+- Added start & stop auto-backup.

 **Quick Documentation**
 ===